 Abandoned cars spoil the amenity of local streets and take up valuable parking spaces.
-Any vehicle that has been assessed as derelict, abandoned or unregistered and parked on Council land, including roads may be removed and write (when possible) to the last registered owner requesting removal of the vehicle.
+Any vehicle that has been assessed as derelict, abandoned or A person must not, without a permit, leave any derelict, abandoned or unregistered vehicle on any road or Council Land or allow such a vehicle to remain there, whether temporarily or permanently.